Akamai Acquires Asavie to Secure Remote Devices

 Asavie's ability to secure IoT devices complements Akamai's other IoT solutions, allowing product line owners to not only improve the reliability and consistency of real-time communications with IoT devices, but also to secure those endpoints easily to avoid compromise.
 The solution also presents the opportunity to partner with other IoT providers to secure endpoint access across a variety of use cases.

-The addition of Asavie also expands Akamai's carrier Security and Personalization Services (SPS) product line into medium and large enterprises in need of cellular-specific carrier security offerings.
+The addition of Asavie also expands Akamai's carrier Secure Internet Access Services (SIA) product line into medium and large enterprises in need of cellular-specific carrier security offerings.
 Asavie services and technology will be sold through Akamai's carrier partners that embed the solution within their portfolio sold to subscribers.

 I look forward to welcoming Asavie's talented employee base to the Akamai family and leveraging their deep mobile expertise to rapidly evolve our 5G and IoT security strategy.